Women's Electoral Lobby (New Zealand): Membership

 By the end of 1975 there were 18 WEL branches with a national membership of over 2000.
-At the end of 1979 membership had declined to 605 members and 15 active branches: Northland, Bay of Islands, Waikato, Tokoroa, Rotorua, Taranaki, Gisborne, Hawke's Bay, Wairarapa, Horowhenua, Kapiti, Wellington, Motueka, Nelson, and Southland.
+At the end of 1979 membership had declined to 605 members and 15 active branches: Northland, Bay of Islands, Waikato, Tokoroa, Rotorua, Taranaki, Gisborne, Hawke's Bay, Wairarapa, Horowhenua, Kāpiti, Wellington, Motueka, Nelson, and Southland.

-Other branches had been active in Kaeo-Kerikeri, Hokianga, West Auckland, Central Auckland, South Auckland, Thames, Tauranga, Taupo, Manawatu, Porirua, and West Coast.
+Other branches had been active in Kaeo-Kerikeri, Hokianga, West Auckland, Central Auckland, South Auckland, Thames, Tauranga, Taupō, Manawatu, Porirua, and West Coast.

 Membership declined during the 1980s although the organisation was still very active.
 In 1987 there were 322 members in eleven branches and the decline continued into the 1990s with only four active branches left by 1996.
 In 2000 the WEL Wellington branch was wound up leaving only the Kapiti branch by 2001.

 Notable women members were Margaret Evans, Judy Pickard, Di Grant, Danna Glendining, Elaine Jakobsson, Rae Julian, Helen Paske, Ruth Richardson, Margaret Shields, Marilyn Waring and Helene Ritchie.
 Richardson, Shields and Waring became MPs; Richardson and Shields became cabinet ministers.